Tighter Approximation for the Uniform Cost-Distance Steiner Tree Problem: Improving the approximation ratio

-\end{proof} \begin{thm} Algorithm~\ref{alg:modification_cut-off_routine} and the re-connect in Step 3 as well as of the root component can be implemented to run in time $\mathcal{O}(|T|)$. \end{thm} \begin{proof} A na\"ive implementation would immediately result in a quadratic running time.
+\begin{theorem} Algorithm~\ref{alg:modification_cut-off_routine} and the reconnect in Step 3 as well as of the root component can be implemented to run in time $\mathcal{O}(|T|)$. \end{theorem} \begin{proof} A na\"ive implementation would immediately result in a quadratic running time.
 We can achieve a linear running time by computing all relevant information incrementally in constant time per node during the bottom-up traversal.
 Details can be found in Appendix~\ref{appendix:running-time}. \end{proof}